erffy/zig-waybar-contrib/README.md

-> [!IMPORTANT]
-> I'm currently on `(shit)` Windows, and the project won't receive any updates during this time.<br>
-> Working with Linux is a bit tedious, so I may switch to Linux<br>
-> in 3-4 months or sooner/later, at which point I will continue developing the project.

 > [!NOTE]
 > This project is in active development.
 As I'm learning Zig, updates may take time.
 Your contributions, feedback, and patience are greatly appreciated! 🚀